Ten reasons to Love KU Urban Planning

 4) Our program is accredited by the Planning Accreditation Board.

 We have been continuously accredited since 1983.
 Accreditation means you are getting a quality planning degree.
 High standards keep our content and teaching state-of-the-art.
-A master’s degree from an accredited school allows you to take the American Institute of Certified Planners’ exam sooner than others.
+A master’s degree from an accredited school allows you to complete the requirements sooner to become a certified planner through the American Institute of Certified Planners.

 5) Be a generalist or a specialist.